When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 The TranzX mid-drive motor fitted to the Ebco MH-5 is a tried and tested mid-drive unit, and although it lacks the refinement of Bosch and Shimano Steps systems, it still has enough torque to give the rider a useful ‘shove’ when needed.

-Unlike the more expensive systems, the TranzX unit uses ‘cadence-based’ pedal assist.
-Meaning that, electric assist will start as soon as the pedals are rotated.
+Unlike the more expensive systems, the TranzX unit uses a ‘cadence-based’ pedal assist.
+Meaning that electric assist will start as soon as the pedals are rotated.
 This system has a lot in common with the popular Bafang BBS series of mid-drive electric bike motors.

-One thing I will say about this motor, is the pedal assist does come on very smoothly.
+One thing I will say about this motor is the pedal assist does come on very smoothly.
 This isn’t a characteristic one would normally associate with a cadence-based pedal assist.
-TransX have obviously programmed the firmware to be responsive and progressive when delivering electric assist.
+TransX has obviously programmed the firmware to be responsive and progressive when delivering electric assist.

 Once you reach the 15.5mph threshold and the assist stops, the transition is barely noticeable.
 I would say there is a little extra pedalling resistance than normal, and the extra weight of the motor and battery is apparent.
 Riding on the flat, you can maintain 16-18 mph (with a bit of effort!).

 The DB27 display is a fairly basic affair.
-I gives you all the information you really need.
-True, it doesn’t have the functionality of some of the fancier displays, but in my opinion it does exactly what it’s supposed to.
+I give you all the information you need.
+True, it doesn’t have the functionality of some of the fancier displays, but in my opinion, it does exactly what it’s supposed to.

-Speed, battery range and power assist levels are all you really need on an ebike display.
-The rider has 4 levels of assist to choose from and a useful 6km ‘walk’ mode.
+Speed, battery range and power assist levels are all you need on an e-bike display.
+The rider has 4 levels of assistance to choose from and a useful 6km ‘walk’ mode.
 It’s a basic but functional display.

 The TranzX BL19 36v 11Ah (396Wh) battery should be good for a realistic range of between 30-50 miles.
-Of course, this will depend on your weight, and the amount of assist you use.
+Of course, this will depend on your weight and the amount of assistance you use.

-Ride the bike everywhere in full power mode, and you will deplete the battery far quicker.
-Use the pedal assist only when you really need to, or stay in Eco mode, and a range of 50 miles plus is not out of the question.
+Ride the bike everywhere in full power mode, and you will deplete the battery far more quickly.
+Use the pedal assist only when you need to, or stay in Eco mode, and a range of 50 miles plus is not out of the question.